quux00/cmblog/README.md

-# thornydev.cmblog
+# cmblog

-A Clojure weblog based on 10gen Mongo DB course for Java devs.
+A Clojure weblog based on the Spring 2013 10gen Mongo DB course for Java devs.

 Libraries: